As you may have guessed, there are several file systems serving the cluster.

 The following sections describe the characteristics and best utilization of each of the cluster's filesystems.

 Your main working directory.
 It provides a comparatively high amount of storage space.
 Due to the fact that large amounts of data are quickly changing in this storage, it is impossible to provide a backup.
-All computations except for those in $TMPDIR should be done here. $BIGWORK is connected via the InfiniBand network interface and thus inherently much faster than $HOME.
+All computations should be done here, except for those you need to use $TMPDIR for (such as jobs handling many small files, also see section $TMPDIR). $BIGWORK is connected via the InfiniBand network interface and thus inherently much faster than $HOME.
 It is also being provided by a whole group of servers to increase performance.
+Bandwidth and scalability for multi-core jobs usually is very good, but performance for many small files is mediocre at best (for this use case, see $TMPDIR).
 Both the amount of data and the number of files that you can store are limited (see below, Quota and grace time).

 $BIGWORK is mounted on all nodes in the cluster (all nodes see the same $BIGWORK file system).